 5. Allow USB Debugging” prompt will now appear on your Android screen, tap on OK.

-Also, In the Android notification bar, It will show you, “WO Mic is streaming.
+7. If you want to disconnect the microphone, in the Android notification bar, It will show you, “WO Mic is streaming.
 Tap to stop”.

 To use your Android Virtual Microphone in voice recorder and other Apps.
 You have to set it as the default recording device.